Before you build the page, determine your audience, offer, and intended call to action.

 It pulls you into whatever it is that you’re reading.
 Before you know it, you know more than you thought you needed to know about the secrets in Disney’s proverbial and literal closets.
 (Check out the article to hear more about the skeletons.)

-So, to help you create this kind of magnetism on your landing pages, here are some tips to get you writing headlines like the pros.
+So, to help you create this kind of magnetism on your landing page (or for that matter, a blog post), here are some tips to get you writing headlines like the pros.

-You’ll notice that we start with some basic formulas and progress to more advanced ones so that you have plenty of headline templates to choose from.
+You’ll notice that we start with some basic formulas and progress to more advanced ones so that you have plenty of effective landing page headline templates to choose from.

 “How to” headlines

 The “How to” headline formula works because as humans, we love to learn how to do things.
-So when we see a headline that starts with “how to”, our brains instantly light up and we pay attention to the thing that we believe is going to teach us something.
-Here’s some “how to” headline formulas that you can use to catch the attention of your audience
+So when we see a headline that starts with “how to,” our brains instantly light up and we pay attention to the thing that we believe is going to teach us something.
+Here are some “how to” headline formulas that you can use to catch the attention of your website visitors.

 How to [blank]: